aws-samples/amazon-sagemaker-architecting-for-ml/README.md

 # Architecting For Machine Learning on Amazon SageMaker
 Welcome to the art and science of machine learning!
 During this 3-day course you will learn about the theory and application of machine learning in industry.
-This course is designed for architects and developers who did not previously have a background in AI/ML, providing intuition and confidence in designing ML applications.
+This course is designed for architects and developers who did not previously have a background in AI/ML.
+You will spend 3 days performing data science tasks: training models, evaluating them, analyzing data, etc. After this 3 day period you will be better suited to design architecture guidelines for ML production applications.
+This course is also open to full-time data scientists, who will learn how to perform those tasks on AWS.

 We will cover:
 - Statistical machine learning